Babs Gonzales: Written works

 Gonzales wrote and self-published two books, I Paid My Dues: Good Times...
 No Bread (1967) and Movin' on Down de Line (1975).
 The books were largely autobiographical but also featured short stories about the exploits of "shyster" agents, hustlers, pimps and prostitutes who were known to Gonzales.
 Jazz writer Scott Yanow described the books as "more colorful than accurate."
 Gonzales also printed a small "bebop dictionary".
 He personally sold these books at jazz concerts.

 Due to Gonzales' esoteric, jive vocabulary, he was dubbed "the inventor of the bebop language".
 Jazz writer Nat Hentoff elaborated, "[Gonzales] is always among the first to use and introduce the newest shifts in the argot, and he may indeed have coined a few himself."
 An excerpt of Gonzales' writing was later included in the historical collection The Cool School: Writing from America's Hip Underground, whose editor Glenn O'Brien defined Gonzales' voice as one of many "outsider voices ignored or suppressed by the mainstream [that] would merge and recombine in unpredictable ways, and change American culture forever."

 Personal life

 From 1951, Gonzales began to travel regularly to Europe, and remained there for months at a time.
 Though he makes no mention in his autobiographies, it appears that Gonzales was married for some time.
-A 1953 issue of Jet published a photograph of Gonzales posing beneath the Eiffel Tower with his "Swedish wife, champion swimmer and model" Sonja Juhlin, however he later stated that he was not married, explaining that "I love freedom too much... there are too many girls on earth to choose just one."
+A 1953 issue of Jet published a photograph of him posing beneath the Eiffel Tower with his "Swedish wife, champion swimmer and model" Sonja Juhlin; however, he later stated that he was not married, explaining: "I love freedom too much... there are too many girls on earth to choose just one."
 Gonzales had earlier been characterized as a "hard playboy" by magazine columnist Jack Jackson, and claimed in his autobiographies that he had slept with hundreds of women.
 Jet editor Chester Higgins Sr. reported in 1970 that Gonzales had been living between Sweden and Denmark "for several years".